Medibank hack exposed cyber flaws: O'Neil

 Medicare numbers, addresses, phone numbers and some claims data were also included in the breach.

-Ms O’Neil said the hacking of Medibank, coupled with the Optus data breach last month, was a large concern.
+Ms O’Neil said the Medibank hacking, coupled with last month’s Optus data breach, was a large concern.

 “We’ve really got to just step back and have a good conversation here about what is going on and why it is that we are so behind the eight ball with cyber issues generally,” Ms O’Neil told the Seven Network on Friday.